-CertificateManager ConfigurationThe class accepts one or more of the following configuration settings.
+CertificateManager ConfigurationThe component accepts one or more of the following configuration settings.
 Configuration settings are similar in functionality to properties, but they are rarely used.
-In order to avoid "polluting" the property namespace of the class, access to these internal properties is provided through the Config method.
+In order to avoid "polluting" the property namespace of the component, access to these internal properties is provided through the Config method.

 CertificateManager Configuration Settings

 |KeyExchangePIN: The KeyExchange PIN to provide to the key in runtime.Sets the key exchange PIN to pass to the private key in runtime.
 This property can be used with certificates originating from Windows (system://) or PKCS#11 (pkcs11://) certificate stores.|

 |SignaturePIN: The Signature PIN to provide to the key in runtime.Sets the signature PIN to pass to the private key in runtime.
 This property can be used with certificates originating from Windows (system://) or PKCS#11 (pkcs11://) certificate stores.|

 |TempPath: Path for storing temporary files.This setting specifies an absolute path to the location on disk where temporary files are stored.|

 Base Configuration Settings

 Enables or disable private key integrity check before use.This global property enables or disables private key material check before each signing operation.
 This slows down performance a bit,

 but prevents a selection of attacks on RSA keys where keys with unknown origins are used.